 Quality and Textures

 One of the distinct features of oil pastels is their waxy consistency.
 With this texture, using it on a surface feels smooth and soft, making shading, blending, and rendering strokes a lot easier.
 They also easily spread, apparently because of the oil.
 But these oil pastels are stable and hence, fixatives are not necessary.
+However, if you still want to learn how to use fixative for pastels, check our guide on the top-rated fixative for pastels.

 What’s also great about these oil pastels is their sturdy quality.
 Contrary to oil pastel pencils that may sometimes easily break or leave dust, oil pastels don’t smudge, crumble, or leave any particles, keeping your artwork neat at all times.